mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.1/release-notes/index.md

 - Pre-baked Notebook images with different flavors of ML libraries
 - TensorFlow, PyTorch, MXNet as the main ML distributions
 - Added Horovod + Spark for distributed use-cases
-- Notebook image has two flavours: local and distributed
+- Notebook image has two flavors: local and distributed
 - Each image has CPU and GPU variant
 - Mounting host path support
 - Upgrading Jupyter and other frameworks to the latest versions: